diffeo/go-coordinate/README.md

 Status
 ------

-(As of 6 Oct 2015)
+(As of 13 Oct 2015)

 The overall system is probably usable for some applications, though I have not done any particular real-world testing yet.

-The `coordinate summary` command, and the most basic flows that create work specs, add work units, get work, and complete it work.
-This passes almost but not quite all of the Python tests.
-Continuous jobs are believed to be broken.
-The PostgreSQL backend in particular needs real concurrency testing.
+With the exception of continuous jobs, the entire system should work as expected, including passing all of the Python tests (and their ported equivalents here).
+The PostgreSQL backend needs performance tuning.

 This implementation has no way to make outbound calls to a Coordinate server from a Go program.
 This will likely involve creating a new